tryretool/terraform-retool-modules/modules/aws_ec2_standalone/README.md

 ```

 8. Modify your environment variables.
 If you have an external RDS database (strongly recommended), replace the `POSTGRES_` environment variables with the new ones.

 - If testing out your instance for the first time without SSL/HTTPS, you should uncomment `# COOKIE_INSECURE = true`
 - Replace your `LICENSE_KEY` with your provided Retool license key

 9. Add any additional configuration needed.
 You can refer to our documentation for [all additional environment variables](https://docs.retool.com/docs/environment-variables).

+10. Access your Retool instance on the ec2_public_dns that is given via the resource creation outputs.
+If no SSL certificate has been configured you need to access the instance on port 300 (append :300 to the end of the URL) and via http.

 ### Security Group